khushnood/Phd/DataSets/readme.md

-This directory contains the data sets I have used during my research in Ph.d.
+ Most of the datasets I have uploaded on Mendeley https://www.mendeley.com/profiles/khushnood-abbas/ .